Danny-Yxzl/image-bed-python/README.md

 # Image-Bed Python
-Just a tiny image bed made by Python-Flask.
+Just a tiny image bed made by Python-Flask: I changed it from the programme netdisk-server